Primordial black holes with mass ratio-modulated initial clustering: merger suppression and projected constraints: Application to PBH binary mergers

-In contrast to the constraints derived from resolvable mergers, spatial correlation has a much greater impact for SGWB-derived constraints.
+In contrast to the constraints derived from resolvable mergers, which may see a degree of mass window contraction depending on the level of suppression of $q \gtrsim 1$ binaries, spatial correlation generally has a much more consistent impact on SGWB-derived constraints.
 We observe the same general trends as in the resolvable low-redshift mergers: an extension of the constraint window into the lower masses, and no change in the constraint window past the mass of the minimum testable constraint.
-Unlike the low-redshift constraints, which only extend at most by half an order of magnitude, SGWB constraints can have their constraint windows extended by up to two orders of magnitude.
-Relative to the Poissonian case, the correlated LISA constraint window shifts its lower window from $\lra{M}\sim 10^{-5}\,M_\odot$ to $\lra{M} \sim 10^{-7}\, M_\odot$, while the ET window extends from $\lra{M}\sim 10^{-7}\,M_\odot$ to $\lra{M} \sim 10^{-9}\, M_\odot$.
-In regions with expanded constraint, the testable abundance drops by at most one order of magnitude.
-Of notable interst is the Einstein Telescope, as a non-detection of SGWB consistent with PBH mergers from ET may present the most stringent constraint yet for PBHs with average masses in the range $10^{-7}\,M_\odot < \lra{M} < 1\,M_\odot$, i.e. subsolar to planetary mass.
+Unlike the low-redshift constraints, which extend at most by two orders of magnitude, SGWB constraints have their constraint mass windows extended only up to half an order of magnitude at most.
+Relative to the Poissonian case, the correlated LISA constraint window shifts its lower window from $\lra{M}\sim 7.9\cdot10^{-6}\,M_\odot$ to $\lra{M} \sim 1.8\cdot10^{-7}\, M_\odot$, while the ET window extends from $\lra{M}\sim 7.2\cdot10^{-8}\,M_\odot$ to $\lra{M} \sim 1.7\cdot10^{-9}\, M_\odot$.
+In regions with expanded constraint, the testable abundance drops by at most half an order of magnitude.
+Of notable interest is the Einstein Telescope, as a non-detection of SGWB consistent with PBH mergers from ET may present the most stringent constraint yet for PBHs with average masses in the range $10^{-7}\,M_\odot < \lra{M} < 1\,M_\odot$, i.e. subsolar to planetary mass.
 We must point out however that our projections, even with the assumption of correlation, will not be able to reliably constrain the mass window below $\lra{M} < 10^{-7}\,M_\odot$ any more than what either existing HSC observations or evaporation constraints~\cite{PhysRevD.81.104019} have ruled out, even for extended mass distributions~\cite{PhysRevD.95.083508, PhysRevD.96.023514, PhysRevD.96.063507}.
-Nevertheless, both ET and LISA may still provide an avenue to test various assumptions about the PBH scenario via measurements of the SGWB.
+We also point out that the $\mathcal{G}(q) \sim q^{-6/5}$ constraints are indistinguishable from the constraints from standard correlation, suggesting that the $q\gtrsim 1$ merger channel alone does not impact SGWB constraints as much compared to the resolvable merger constraints.
+Nevertheless, both ET and LISA may still provide an avenue to test various assumptions about the PBH scenario, particularly initial spatial correlation, via measurements of the SGWB.